OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 ### Updating project resources

 The runbooks `__ 1.
 Serialize Project` and `__ 2.
 Deploy Project` can be run as needed to serialize any changes to the template project and deploy the changes to existing spaces.
 The Terraform module zip file pushed to the built-in feed is versioned with a unique value each time, so you can also revert changes by redeploying an older package.
-In this way you can use Octopus to deploy Octopus spaces in much the same way as you use Octopus to deploy applications.
+In this way you can use Octopus to deploy Octopus spaces using the same processes you use Octopus to deploy applications.